omazapa/root_mcp_server/README.md

 Once configured, you can use the MCP tools in GitHub Copilot Chat:

 ```
-@workspace Use #root_python to create a histogram with Gaussian distribution
+@workspace Use #root_python to execute Python code with PyROOT
 ```

 ```